Enovate ME5

-The Enovate ME5 is an plug-in hybrid electric compact crossover SUV by Enovate.
+The Enovate ME5 was an plug-in hybrid electric compact crossover SUV by Chinese manufacturer Enovate.
 It is positioned below the slightly larger and claimed to be mid-sized Enovate ME7.
-The production ME5 started sales on 27th August, 2021.
+The production ME5 started sales on 27 August 2021.

 Before the ME5 was unveiled, Enovate registered the Enoreve brand name as a more patent-unencumbered option, while the brand remains to be Enovate.

 Overview

-The ME5 has a petrol range extender called the iMES Smart Range Extender System, and it is a 1.5L engine with 72kW of power.
-Combined engine power is 150kW.
+The ME5 has a petrol range extender called the iMES Smart Range Extender System, and it is a 1.5L engine with 72 kW of power.
+Combined engine power is 150 kW.
 The ME5 battery capacity is 30.6kWh, and the pure electric range is 155 km.
-With the range extender, it is capable of going 1012km with a full battery and full tank of fuel.
+With the range extender, it is capable of going 1012 km with a full battery and full tank of fuel.

 Specifications

 The entry level version of the Enovate ME5 be powered by a 204-PS (201-hp / 150-kW) electric motor plugged into a 30.6-kWh traction battery.
 In the top of the trim configuration, a 1.5-liter petrol engine unit with 98 hp will come act as a range extender.